supermaven-inc/supermaven-nvim/README.md

 By default, supermaven-nvim will use the `<Tab>` and `<C-]>` keymaps to accept and clear suggestions.
 You can change these keymaps by passing a `keymaps` table to the .setup({}) function.

 The `ignore_filetypes` table is used to ignore filetypes when using supermaven-nvim.
-If a filetype is present as a key, and its value is `true`, supermaven-nvim will not use the binary for that filetype.
+If a filetype is present as a key, and its value is `true`, supermaven-nvim will not display suggestions for that filetype.

 `suggestion_color` and `cterm` options can be used to set the color of the suggestion text.